How You Can Travel With Carry On Only (Complete Guide)

 Some airlines weigh your carry-on.
 Especially budget airlines in America, Europe or Asia.
 If you’re at 12 kg when the limit is 7 or 10 kg, you’ll pay.
 And they usually charge more at the gate than during online check-in.

 My rule?
 Always weigh my packed carry-on before leaving home.
-I use a cheap digital luggage scale, and if it’s pushing the limit, I shift a few items into my personal bag.
+I use the $53 Amazon 21″ basic luggage, and if it’s pushing the limit, I shift a few items into my personal bag.

 To make this concrete, here’s an example of a carry-on packing list for a week-long trip, inspired by that “17 item” concept.
-(Don’t take it literally, adjust quantities to your needs.)
+(Don’t take it literally, adjust quantities to your needs, but this is minimalist packing list)

-That comes out to about 15–17 distinct items/packs (counting each category).
+That comes out to about 15 to 17 distinct items/packs (counting each category).
 If I needed one more “item”, it might be a compact laundry detergent packet or a small travel pillow.
 By keeping this list in mind, I avoid packing non-essentials.
 For example, I rarely carry a hairdryer or bulky toiletry kit when traveling internationally, I assume I can find one locally if needed.
+So this is also how to pack light for travel.

 Gear reminder: I also make use of the space every way I can.
 I store socks inside shoes.
 I roll clothes tightly to avoid wrinkles.
 I fill every nook in the bag (in-shoe stuffing, inside the jacket hood, etc.).
 Any items that can go in my pockets (like sunglasses or an extra e-reader) do so to save bag space.
 This kind of strategic packing turns a “17-item list” into enough gear for a week or more.